Hideki Noda: A1 Grand Prix (2005–2009)

 In 2005, Noda was announced as the second driver for the Japan entry for the 2005-06 A1 Grand Prix season, second to Ryo Fukuda.
 His first race for the team came at the second round at Lausitz, where he qualified in 21st place.
-In sprint race, Noda managed to move up 11 places to finish 10th and score one point for Japan.
+In sprint race, Noda managed to move up eleven places to finish tenth and score one point for Japan.
 The feature race saw Noda finish one place higher in ninth place, scoring a further two points for the Japanese A1 GP team.
 Japan finished 21st at the end of the season, with eight points.

 Personal life

-Noda's daughter Juju is also a racing driver, who currently competes in the W Series.
+Noda's daughter Juju is also a racing driver, who competed in the W Series.